PixelsCamp/talks/README.md

 * Having your talk accepted also means you're accepted as an attendee (of course);
 * Proposals must have a minimum set of information (see the template) to be considered for revision;
 * Talk slots may be 30 or 60 minutes long (minus setup time).
 Only workshops may have longer slots;
-* Talks may be delivered in English or Portuguese.
-However, talk proposals **must always** be in English.
+* Talks may be delivered in English or Portuguese, but talk proposals **must always** be written in English.

 ## Contact Information